 Medication Options to Treat Lactose Intolerance

 - Lactase medicines: These are pills or drops you can take or add to food when you eat or drink milk, ice cream, or other dairy foods that trigger lactose intolerance symptoms.
 They provide the lactase enzyme needed to digest milk products and other foods that contain lactose.
 Pills are usually taken just before eating or drinking dairy products.
 Drops can be added to milk.
-For long meals, an additional dose may be needed after about 30 minutes to continue to provide lactase for digesting dairy foods.
+For long meals, an additional dose may be needed afterwards to continue to provide lactase for digesting dairy foods.

 It's important to note that treatment plans should be individualized, and it's crucial to consult with a healthcare professional for medication dosing and additional side effect information.
 They can provide personalized advice and guidance based on your specific needs and medical history.